Hudson Estuary Trees for Tribs

 install a tree shelter

-Hudson Estuary Trees for Tribs (tribs as in tributaries) program engages volunteers in restioring thousands of feet of streamside buffer through native trees and shrubplanting.
+Hudson Estuary Trees for Tribs (tribs as in tributaries) program engages volunteers in restoring thousands of feet of streamside buffer through native trees and shrub planting.
 The program offers land owners with free native trees and shrubs for qualifying riparian buffer planting/restoration projects.
 Trees for Tribs staff may also be able to assist with plant selection, designing a planting plan, and other technical support to improve the odds of success for projects.

 Riparian (streamside) buffers are a major component to maintaining healthy streams and waters and their conservation is a critical element of any holistic watershed program.
 Riparian areas are often severely damaged during the land development process, leading to unintended negative impacts to our streams and rivers.
 Composed of trees, shrubs and grasses, these buffers help to reduce pollution entering waterways by slowing down and filtering runoff, thus extending retention time and improving water quality.
 Buffers also help to reduce flooding and erosion by stabilizing shorelines and absorbing high velocity flows.
 In addition, they serve an important role for wildlife as a shoreline transition zone and travel corridor, not to mention increasing overall biodiversity and improving in-stream health.
 To learn more about riparian buffers, read the Stream Buffers Fact Sheet (PDF) (240 KB) and use the Links Leaving DEC's Website on the right side of this page.